 Making an insurance claim against another person

-You should ensure that both passengers and you are safe after a collision caused by another motorist and then call the emergency services.
-You can initiate the third-party claim process once it is clear that you and anyone else who was in your car are no longer in danger.
+You should ensure that the passengers as well as you are safe after a collision caused by another motorist and then call the emergency services.
+You can initiate the third-party claim process once it is clear that you and anyone else who is in your car are no longer in danger.

-Refraining from excusing yourself for the injuries or blaming the other motorist at any point in this procedure is crucial.
+Refraining from apologizing for the injuries and blaming the other motorist at every step of this procedure is crucial.
 Even if your innocence is obvious, the suggestion that you were at fault can make it difficult to prevail in a third-party liability action.